WinstarLegend/VidTidy/README.md

 Both the reviewed files and saved folders lists are in plain text, so do not use this program in contexts where file or directory names are sensitive information.

+# Installation
+Releases are built with ClickOnce.
+Simply extract the archive, then run setup.exe.

 # Build
 VidTidy is built using Visual Studio 2019.
 To build open the solution in Visual Studio and build.
 A copy of VLC and the included activeX plugin must be installed on the build machine.